 insanity is doing the same thing over and over again and expecting different resultsAlbert Einstein

 It has been a long ride!
-When I first starting making the game it was late September, and I just started my academic year.
-The subjects were difficult and I wanted some creative relaxation for my mind, so I started writing.
-Days later a thought crossed my mind, “why not create a game?”, which would have sound insane to someone that never made one before referring to myself.
-Nonetheless, I booted up good old google and did lots of research about game making, I already had experience in the website making branch but never had I tried making an interactive fiction game before.
-So I found a beautiful community with a well-documented engine, little did I know one’s I stepped in there was no going back.
-Somewhere mid-October I published my first prototype to the community and the conclusion was “too small for proper feedback”.
-A little devastated I placed the game on a virtual shelf, exams came up and I was busy dealing with everyday life things.
-Somehow the thought started tingling on the back of my mind again weeks later, and I re-tried it.
+When I first started making the game it was late September, and I just started my academic year.
+The subjects were complex and I wanted some creative relaxation in my mind, so I started writing.
+Days later a thought crossed my mind, “Why not create a game?”, which would have sounded insane to someone that never made one before referring to myself.
+Nonetheless, I booted up good old Google and did lots of research about game making, I already had experience in the website-making branch but never had tried making an interactive fiction game before.
+So I found a beautiful community with a well-documented engine, little did I know when I stepped in there was no going back.
+Somewhere in mid-October, I published my first prototype to the community and the conclusion was “too small for proper feedback”.
+A little devastated I placed the game on a virtual shelf, exams came up and I was busy dealing with everyday life.
+Somehow the thought started tingling in my mind again weeks later, and I re-tried it.

 As for the quote, I have tried making many small games in the past (years ago), all were written in python or with outdated engines.
 When you keep repeating something you like, you one day might achieve this insanity.